50 Best Nursing Careers Based by Salary

 18. Nurse Researcher

 What to expect: As part of ongoing research, pharmaceutical firms and health-related industries rely on human subjects to evaluate their products’ effectiveness.
 Therefore, belief in patient safety, strict adherence to guidelines and policies, and an investigative spirit are qualities of a nurse researcher.
-Additionally, a bachelor’s degree and at least four or five years of experience will equip you for this job.
+Additionally, a bachelor’s nursing degree and at least four or five years of experience will equip you for this job.
 In addition, being skilled at assessing what is happening at any given moment and responding to emergencies is vital for research of this type.

 Median salary: $74,900